Last Updated on November 16, 2020

 Flaxseed is a highly nutritious food with many health benefits.
 However, its use during pregnancy is controversial.

-On the whole, flaxseed and flaxseed oil should be avoided during pregnancy and breastfeeding.
-Studies are limited, though existing research suggests that it may have unwanted hormonal effects in pregnant women.
+Flax seeds should only be eaten in small amounts when pregnant, and flaxseed oil should be avoided during pregnancy and breastfeeding.
+Studies are limited, though existing research suggests that flax may have unwanted hormonal effects in pregnant women.

 Flaxseed is also called ‘Linseed’, but we’ll refer to it as flaxseed throughout this article.

 Let’s look at what the studies say, and what you need to know to stay safe and healthy around flaxseed and flaxseed oil.